Last updated on August 12th, 2026 at 09:50 pm

 Gross or net?
 This matters significantly.
 A clawback calculated on the gross payment received means the recipient may be repaying an amount that included tax they have already paid over to the government.
 Some agreements provide for clawback of net amounts only, or include tax protection provisions.

-Q: Are clawback clauses mandatory in any industry?
-A: Yes.
+Yes.
 In financial services in the UK and US, regulatory frameworks require clawback provisions for certain categories of variable compensation.
-Listed companies in the US are required by SEC rules implementing Dodd-Frank to maintain and enforce clawback policies for executive compensation linked to financial metrics.
+Listed companies in the US are required by SEC Rule 10D-1 to maintain and enforce clawback policies for executive compensation linked to financial metrics, with 2025 and 2026 marking the shift from policy adoption to active enforcement against real restatements.
+In India, RBI guidelines mandate malus and clawback provisions for senior bank executives specifically.
 In these contexts, the clawback obligation exists regardless of what the individual employment contract says.

 A clawback clause is a legitimate and increasingly common contractual protection.
 When drafted well, it protects businesses from paying out money based on outcomes that do not materialise and from rewarding conduct that turns out to be harmful.
 When drafted poorly, it creates uncertainty for the recipient, disputes about whether the trigger has been met, and expensive enforcement problems for both sides.